Customer support

 The customer just told you what they care about.
 That’s data, not a closed ticket.

-• Support sentiment and resolution history feed segmentation, not a help-desk silo
+• Sentiment and resolution history feed segmentation

 FAQ